lsst-dm/dmtn-056/design.rst

 and relationships between :ref:`Datasets <Dataset>`.

-Relations between :ref:`Datasets <Dataset>`, :ref:`Quanta <Quantum>`, and locations for stored objects are kept in a SQL database which implements the :ref:`Common Schema <CommonSchema>`.
+Relations between :ref:`Datasets <Dataset>`, :ref:`Quanta <Quantum>`, and locations for stored objects are kept in a database called a :ref:`Registry` which implements a common SQL schema.
-The :ref:`Registry` class provides an interface to such a database.

 In the database, the :ref:`Datasets <Dataset>` are grouped into :ref:`Collections <Collection>`, which are identified by a *CollectionTag*.